 The farmer is competitively awarded a long-term lease of a proposed site only after powerfully articulating his or her plan to manage and farm that site through the entire term of the lease.
 These farms are expected to be managed with only sustainable farming practices, and the farmers are required to positively interact with CVNP visitors.
 The participation and stewardship of these special farmers are the key to the success of this program.
 Here is the last Request for Proposals (now closed but for informational purposes).

-To date there are 11 farms in the program.
+To date, there are over a dozen restored farm properties in the program.
 The farms and Countryside bring over 100,000 people into the park each year and have an economic impact of millions of dollars.

 This innovative land use program has achieved international attention and is sought as a model for public/private sustainable land use.